Wenfei-Xian/Somatic_mutation_in_high_heterogyzous/Readme.md

-# Classification the position of short reads alignment
+# Identification misalignment of short reads in haploid

 ## step1 get the position of diploid assembly in haploid assemby
 ```